-Regardless of the technique, if you don’t have a large enough stock pot, grab a brine bag, and then use inside the other vessels.
+Regardless of the technique, if you don’t have a large enough stock pot, grab a brine bag, and then use one of the alternative vessels.

 Finally, be sure it stays cool.
 Add ice outside the bag so the ice does not melt and dilute the brine (this is, of course, if you’re not storing it in the refrigerator as seen in the photo above).

 How to Brine a Turkey